The Rocket Summer: 2008–2011: You Gotta Believe EP, Of Men and Angels and Bryce Avary, His Instruments and Your Voices

 Avary recorded his fourth studio album, Of Men and Angels at Ocean Studios in Burbank, CA, from February to April 2009.

 Mixed with Neal Avron and engineered / co-produced with CJ Eiriksson, Avary described the album as "the most substance-filled Rocket Summer album to date."

-To hold fans over, The Rocket Summer released a digital 4-track EP entitled You Gotta Believe in October 2009.
+The Rocket Summer released a digital 4-track EP entitled You Gotta Believe in October 2009.
 The EP featured three tracks off the LP Of Men and Angels and one bonus track.
 The EP debuted at No. 23 on the Billboard charts for Digital Albums.
-The Rocket Summer's "You Gotta Believe" music video premiered on AOL in December 2009, and featured clips of fans singing and playing along to the track.
-The video was directed by award-winning director Randy Scott Slavin.
+The video for the title song was directed by director Randy Scott Slavin.

 On February 23, 2010, The Rocket Summer released his fourth studio album, 'Of Men and Angels on Island Def Jam.
 The album debuted at No. 1 on iTunes, surpassing The Black Eyed Peas' The E.N.D. which had previously held the No. 1 spot for Top Album.
-To promote the new album, Avary performed the album's lead single "Walls" on KDFW's Good Day Dallas and KTBC's Good Day Austin, and held a sold-out hometown album release party at the Granada Theatre in Dallas, TX.
+To promote the new album, Avary performed the album's lead single "Walls" on KDFW's Good Day Dallas and KTBC's Good Day Austin.

 The Rocket Summer toured with OneRepublic, Goo Goo Dolls and the 16th annual Vans Warped Tour in promotion of the record.

-In March 2010, TRS was named one of Shred News's "10 Artists to Watch in 2010."

 On October 19, 2010, The Rocket Summer released a five-song digital-only EP, entitled Of Men and Angels: B-Sides.

 Avary co-wrote the song "Stomping The Roses" for American Idol alum, David Archuleta which appeared on his second full-length album, The Other Side Of Down debuted in October 2010.

-On May 24, 2011, Avary released an acoustic live album entitled Bryce Avary, His Instruments and Your Voices for free via The Rocket Summer's website.